go-kivik/kivik/ISSUE_TEMPLATE.md

 ## Bug Report Checklist (remove this template if submitting a feature request)

 1. Which version of Kivik are you using?
-Please state a version number, or `master`.
+Please state a version number, or `main`.

 2. Which version of Go are you using?
 (Output of `go version`) -- Kivik 3.x supports Go 1.13 and later.
 Kivik 4.x requires Go 1.17 or later.